Korneliussen, Niviaq

 Writer born in Nanortalik (Greenland) in 1990.

-Today, Niviaq Korneliussen lives in Nuuk.
+Today, Niviaq Korneliussen lives in Nuuk with her partner Nina Kreutzmann and their son.

-This biography is based on the available written material during a collective research carried out during 2018-2021.
+This biography is based on the available written material during a collective research carried out during 2018-2025.
 It is possible that mistakes and facts need to be corrected.
 If you notice an error, or if you wish to correct something in an author's biography, please write to us at imaginairedunord@uqam.ca and we will be happy to do so.
 This is how we will be able to have more precise presentations, and to better promote Inuit culture.

-(c) International Laboratory for Research on Images of the North, Winter and the Arctic, Université du Québec à Montréal, 2018-2021, Daniel Chartier and al.
+(c) International Laboratory for Research on Images of the North, Winter and the Arctic, Université du Québec à Montréal, 2018-2025, Daniel Chartier and al.